 The workings lie below several acres of hillside fields that form private farmland in the village.
 The grounds are known today as the Trenere Wolas Gardyn being the name of the location in the 1400s and before.
 The spelling of Gardyn is taken from middle English which was in use from circa 1100 to 1500.
 Wolas means lower in Cornish.

-The tiny Poldark Demesne is about 230 feet above sea level in a rural farming community just over 3 miles from the ancient port of Gweek from where much tin was exported, the port dates to 450 BC when tin was traded with the Phoenicians.
+The tiny Poldark Demesne is about 230 feet above sea level in a rural farming community about 4 miles from the ancient port of Gweek from where much tin was exported, the port dates to 450 BC when tin was traded with the Phoenicians.

-Porthleven is another harbour less than 6 miles from Trenear by the sea near Mounts Bay on the English Channel to the south.
+Porthleven is another harbour less than 6 miles from Trenear, it sits near Mounts Bay on the English Channel to the south.
 The mine is around 8 miles from the Atlantic Coast to the West at Hayle.

 Wheal Roots, Hwel Roots or Huel Roots, is a tin mine now known as The Poldark Mine and has a special place in the story of Cornish tin mining.
-Its an ancient location that is the veritable cradle of tinning in Cornwall.
-The mine is also a Regionally Important Geological & Geomorphological Site [RIGS] No K31 The old mine workings representing the roots of a lode.
+An ancient location that is the veritable cradle of tinning in Cornwall, the mine is also a Regionally Important Geological & Geomorphological Site [RIGS] No K31 [there are only 56 such designations in the entire United Kingdom].
+The old mine workings represent the roots of a lode.
 This cannot be seen anywhere else.
-The main stope shaft is believed to be the location of a Carbona Mass and its upper level was once worked as a Goffen Shaft in ancient times - again most unusual.
+The main stope shaft has most recently been identified as the location of a Carbona Mass and its upper level was once worked as a Goffen Shaft in ancient times - again most unusual.

 The mine, monument & grounds are part of the UNESCO Cornish & Devon Mining Landscape World Heritage Inscription - Area 4.

-A unique 4000 year old Bronze-Age Scheduled Ancient Monument - the Trenear Mortar Outcrop - sits in the riverside grounds where alluvial tin ore was processed by ancient Britons.
+A Bronze-Age Scheduled Ancient Monument - the unique Trenear Mortar Outcrop - sits in our riverside grounds where alluvial tin ore was processed by ancient Britons circa 4000 years ago.
+There is no other in the UK - We know this as our Tin Henge and is the virtual cradle of tin dressing in Cornwall.

 The Trenear Mortar Outcrop is formed from a living granite outcrop some 290 million years old.
 The granite here is the oldest in Cornwall being some 20 million years earlier than the remainder and is part of the Carnmenellis Pluton.
-This Monument Stone serves to confirm the great antiquity and national importance of the location.
-We call this our TIN HENGE.
+This modest Monument Stone serves to confirm the great antiquity and global importance of the location which is why we call this place TIN HENGE.
+Tin from this area of Cornwall was used in antiquity for objects such as the circa 3600 year old Nebra Sky Disk discovered in Germany in 1999 thanks to new dating technology.
+Ancient ingots of tin recovered from ships wrecked in Israel thousands of years ago is now known to be from Cornwall & Devon due to recent studies by Heidelberg University.

-The area produced great quantities of tin, copper,small amounts of China clay and other minerals.
-Much tin was processed at the Poldark Mine of today at the Tin Stamping Mills & tin dressing floors operated by water wheels from the 13th century until the mid 1870s.
-There was also a blowing house here, a grist mill and fish ponds too.
+The area produced great quantities of tin, copper, small amounts of China clay and other minerals.
+Much tin was processed at the Tin Stamping Mills & Tin Dressing Floors operated by water wheels from the 13th century until the mid 1870s.
+There was also a blowing house here, a grist mill and some large fish ponds.
+At one time there were no less than four water wheels and 24 heads of stamps.

-Copper ore was handled here from Wendron Consols Mine which from 1854 was under the same ownership.
-Wendron Consol together with New Wendron Consols mine were linked underground through Wheal Roots mine.
-The 13th century water courses remain as does the original water wheel pit which contains a more modern 1904 wheel from Treamble Iron Ore & Fullers Earth Mine at Perranporth.
+Copper ore was handled here from Wendron Consols Mine which from 1854 was under the same ownership under Mr Frederick Hill and his group of Adventurers.
+Wendron Consols Mine together with New Wendron Consols Mine were linked underground through Wheal Roots Mine.
+The intricate maze of 13th century river diversions & man made water courses can still be seen in the grounds and village.
+One of the original water wheel pits is extant but contains a more modern 1904 wheel from Treamble Iron Ore & Fullers Earth Mine at Perranporth, this wheel was made at Redruth Foundry.

-Visitors travel from all corners of the globe to trace the footsteps of their Wendron ancestors and to explore the labyrinth of four levels, caverns, adits, stopes, passageways and shafts that make up this 18th century mine since it was first opened to the public in 1976.
+Visitors travel from all corners of the globe to trace the footsteps of their Wendron ancestors and to explore the labyrinth of four levels, caverns, adits, stopes, passageways and shafts that make up the workings of this 18th century mine.
+Great numbers of people have ventured underground since the mine was first opened to the public in 1974.

-The mine has been seen by millions all over the world due to the BBC Poldark Drama that was filmed here twice during the 1970s and in the current BBC series of Poldark.
+The mine has been seen by many millions of people all over the world due to the BBC Poldark Drama that was filmed here twice during the 1970s.
+The current BBC series of Poldark uses underground sequences filmed here during 2014 and some of our mine artefacts including our two bells were used as props.
+Sadly the more recent filming was not exclusively in Cornwall with many locations in a variety of places from Gloucestershire, Wiltshire, Somerset, Bristol and Wales.
 Other BBC productions have also been filmed here, such as Penmarric, BBC Childrens programmes, BBC TVs FLOG IT, and sequences in a number of documentaries such as with Adam Hart-Davies.

 THE MINE WORKINGS & A MODERN EDUCATIONAL MINING ROLE